umin135/Polaris_TKDataModLoader/README.md

 [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases)

 ## Installation
-After extracting, place the asi and PolarisTkdataModLoader folders in the following path:
+After extracting, place the asi and PolarisTkdataModLoader folders in the following path:<br>
 TEKKEN 8\Polaris\Binaries\Win64

 ## How to use
 Press Ctrl + P to display the overlay menu.

 ## Project support
-Do you have sufficient knowledge of binary files and reverse engineering?
+Do you have sufficient knowledge of binary files and reverse engineering?<br>
 If so, please come to our Discord server and help us!

 [Modding Zaibatsu Discord](https://discord.gg/nCAeJE4z5U)

 ## Credits
-UMIN - Tool development
+UMIN - Tool development<br>
 Ali - tkdata.bin / Game reversing